Why Your First Week Off Doesn’t Feel Restful

 My first week was travel — to join a multi-day retreat in a city I'd never been to, meeting dozens of people for the first time.
 I thought a change of scenery would accelerate my decompression.
 What I didn't account for was that newness, even exciting newness, is an energy drain.
 My brain wasn't resting.
 It was working overtime reminding itself to relax.
 Learning how to stop overworking often means learning how to tolerate that discomfort.

-It wasn't until the middle of week two, back in Rhode Island, that something actually shifted.
+It wasn't until the middle of week two, back home, that something actually shifted.
 I started to lean on the same muscles that I teach my clients as they learn to rest without guilt.

 I woke up and noticed I hadn't immediately scanned my mental to-do list.
 I wasn't bracing for the thing I forgot.
 The tension that had lived in my neck and shoulders for months had quietly loosened.
 My body had finally gotten the memo: there is no such thing as falling behind when I give myself a month off.